 The green box contains those regulations or subsidies that may distort trade somewhat but are not designed to do so, such as environmental subsidies.
 The challenge here, as noted above, is when these subsidies significantly distort trade.

 Food Safety and Security and other Non-Trade Factors

 Article 14 of the AOA established the framework for the Agreement on Sanitary and Phytosanitary Measures (SPS).
-The agreement serves as an enabling agreement for the implementation of WHO and FAO of the UN.
-These measures include food inspections, quarantines, requiring products to come from a disease-free area, requiring specific treatment of processing of products, specifying pesticide levels and types.
-The SPS allows member states to set their own standards, but the standards must be based on science and not designed to restrain trade.
-The dynamic balance exists between the need to maintain a safe food supply, the pressure that special interests or big businesses may have to maintain lower standards, and the desire of some countries to be overcautious to both serve safety and economic interests.
+The agreement serves as an enabling agreement for implementing WHO and FAO of the UN.
+These measures include food inspections, quarantines, requiring products to come from a disease-free area, requiring specific treatment of processing of products, and specifying pesticide levels and types.
+The SPS allows member states to set their standards, but they must be based on science and not designed to restrain trade.
+The dynamic balance exists between the need to maintain a safe food supply, the pressure that particular interests or big businesses may have to maintain lower standards, and the desire of some countries to be overcautious to both serve safety and economic interests.

 In addition to SPS standards, there are other areas of permitted regulation under Article 20 of the AOA.
 These include: